Sukhoi Su-30MKI: Super Sukhoi project

 The jets will also be modified to fire BrahMos-ER missiles.
 Other missiles which are to be integrated on these jets include Rudram-II, Astra series and R-37M missiles.
+As per reports on 1 March 2026, the air-launched variant of the LR-LACM was expected to enter operational testing shortly.
+The missile has been developed by the Aeronautical Development Establishment (ADE) and is being prepared for integration with the Sukhoi Su-30MKI.